miraheze/puppet/modules/icinga2/README.md

 Either `present` or `absent`.
 Defines if the feature `influxdb` should be enabled.
 Defaults to `present`.

 ##### `host`
 InfluxDB host address.
-Defaults to `127.0.0.1`
+Icinga defaults to `127.0.0.1`.

 ##### `port`
 InfluxDB HTTP port.
-Defaults to `8086`
+Icinga defaults to `8086`.

 ##### `database`
 InfluxDB database name.
-Defaults to `icinga2`
+Icinga defaults to `icinga2`.

 ##### `username`
 InfluxDB user name.
-Defaults to `undef`

 ##### `password`
 InfluxDB user password.
-Defaults to `undef`

 ##### `enable_ssl`
 Either enable or disable SSL.
 Other SSL parameters are only affected if this is set to `true`.
-Defaults to `false`.
+Icinga defaults to `false`.

 ##### `pki`
 SSL settings will be set depending on this parameter.

 * `puppet` Use puppet certificates.
 This will copy the ca.pem, certificate and key generated by Puppet.
-* `custom` Set custom paths for certificate, key and CA
+* `none` Set custom paths for certificate, key and CA
-* `false` Disable SSL (default)

 ##### `ssl_ca_cert`
 CA certificate to validate the remote host.
-Only valid if ssl is set to `custom`.
-Defaults to `undef`
+Only valid if ssl is set to `none`.

 ##### `ssl_cert`
 Host certificate to present to the remote host for mutual verification.
-Only valid if ssl is set to 'custom'.
+Only valid if ssl is set to 'none'.
-Defaults to `undef`

 ##### `ssl_key`
 Host key to accompany the ssl_cert.
-Only valid if ssl is set to `custom`.
-Defaults to `undef`
+Only valid if ssl is set to `none`.

 ##### `host_measurement`
 The value of this is used for the measurement setting in host_template.
-Defaults to  `$host.check_command$`
+Icinga defaults to `$host.check_command$`.

 ##### `host_tags`
 Tags defined in this hash will be set in the host_template.